geoffsee/toak/README.md

 ### Ignore File Configuration

-Create a `.toak-ignore` file in any directory to specify exclusions.
+Create a `.aiignore` file in any directory to specify exclusions.
 The tool supports nested ignore files that affect their directory and subdirectories.

-Example `.toak-ignore`:
+Example `.aiignore`:

 ```plaintext
 # Ignore specific files